PSBP-Library/psbp-library.github.io/index.md

 // ...
 ```

-`mainParallelFibonacci` is a main program that, for now, makes use of the same effectful producer as `fibonacci` and that makes use of an *akka actor* and *logback logging* based effectful consumer.
+`mainParallelFibonacci` is a main program that, for now, makes use of the same effectful producer as `fibonacci` and makes use of an *akka actor* and *logback logging* based effectful consumer.

 Actor `consumer` is sent a message `Consume(i, j)` which causes `logging` to do its work.